 Most Popular Linux Distros

-Manjaro is one of the popular Linux distros based on Arch Linux.
-This Linux distro is best fitted and user-friendly for both newcomers and advanced users.
-As it’s based on Arch Linux, it does support a total of three sets of software repositories, including Unstable, Testing, and Stable software repositories.
-Manjaro supports both command-line packages and GUI software installation – “Pacman.”
+Manjaro is one of the most popular Linux distributions based on Arch Linux.
+It is well-suited and user-friendly for both newcomers and advanced users alike.
+As it is based on Arch Linux, it supports three software repositories: Unstable, Testing, and Stable software repositories.
+Manjaro also supports both command-line packages and GUI software installation – “Pacman.”

 The O.S. automatically negates the hardware driver issues.
-Still, if you get one, you can go through their community support.
+Still, you can go through their community support if you get one.
 The operating system has its own distinct software repository where you find the latest software.

 The Manjaro Linux comes in Gnome, KDE, and XFCE.
-To install any of these operating systems, you need to create a bootable USB stick.
+You need to create a bootable USB stick to install any of these operating systems.

-What makes this operating system distinct from other distributions is that it is not based on Ubuntu.
+This operating system is distinct from other distributions because it is not based on Ubuntu.
 Instead, it is built using Arch Linux.
-With some Linux OS, it can be daunting to get all your hardware working.
+With some Linux OS, getting all your hardware working can be daunting.
 Luckily, this is not the case with Manjaro.
-It is designed in the manner it automatically scans the systems and installs the required drivers.
+It is designed to scan the systems and installs the required drivers automatically.

 - Supports both cutting-edge software base and stable application base in line with Arch.